How to Freeze, Defrost & Bake Cookie Dough

 Instructions

-- I like to use parchment paper to line the pan when freezing the cookies, so do that first.
+- Line a cookie sheet with parchment paper (this prevents sticking).
+I like to use parchment paper to line the pan when freezing the cookies, so do that first.

-- Meanwhile, take a gallon sized zip top freezer-safe bag and label it with the recipe name, date, cooking temperature and time details.
+- Before filling the bag, label it with the recipe name, date, cooking temperature and time details.

-- For cut-out cookies, like these vanilla cutout sugar cookies or these gingerbread cookies, you will follow the same instructions as above, but instead of rolling the cookie dough, you’ll pre-cut your batch of cookies.
+- Follow the same instructions as above, but instead of rolling the cookie dough, pre-cut your batch of cookies.

 - After you flash freeze the cookie dough on the parchment lined baking sheet, store the cookies in the same way as cookie dough balls.